spockframework/spock-talks/talks/spock/src/slides/05-future.md

         1 * clapOn("shoulder")
     }

+# Future features

 ## Easier reuse

-Spock 0.7 makes it easier to reuse code and compose tests from components.
+It will be easier to reuse code and compose tests from components.

 Old…